ProjectSegfault/website/src/routes/minecraft/+page.md

 A list of plugins we use on our server via PaperMC.

-_This is a manually made list of our plugins, so it might not reflect the plugins currently on the server._
+_This is a manually made list of our plugins because we can't figure out how to make it automatic._

 -   BlockLocker
 -   CoreProtect